 The prospect of paying the other parties attorneys fees and costs is sometimes enough motivation for the parties to settle the case for the amount in the case evaluation award.
 That’s why it’s critical to have a strong case at the case evaluation hearing.
-Plus, that’s why it’s critical to work with an experienced Michigan personal injury attorney at Buchanan Firm who knows how to best present your case to the case evaluation panel, using video technology.
+Plus, that’s why it’s critical to work with an experienced Grand Rapids personal injury attorney at Buchanan Firm who knows how to best present your case to the case evaluation panel, using video technology.

 How is Case Evaluation Different from Mediation?

 The case evaluation process usually does not resolve a claim but sets the framework for moving forward with a settlement or at trial.
 In contrast, in mediation, a neutral third party facilitates discussions to try to get the two sides to come to an agreement on compensation.